tdyer/rails-overview-lesson/ControllerCreate.md

   post '/movies', to: 'movies#create'
 ```

-This will route all HTTP POST request with a path of `/movies to the MoviesController@create action.
+This will route all HTTP POST request with a path of `/movies to the MoviesController#create action.

 **In `app/controllers/movies_controller.rb`**